secretstartups/handbook/culture/all-remote/meetings/index.html.md

 ### What are the challenges of a remote meeting?

-You are not expected to be available all the time, but there may be times you will need to flex your schedule to schedule or attend a meeting with someone from another timze zone outside of your typical working hours.
+You are not expected to be available all the time, but there may be times you will need to flex your schedule to schedule or attend a meeting with someone from another time zone outside of your typical working hours.
 Most remote-meeting challenges fall under two categories:

 1. trouble with technology
 1. communication complications